VaishTajane/Trivi_Quiz_App/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's coding standards and passes all tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, please contact vaishnavit.cse21@sbjit.edu.in .
 ```

-Replace `https://github.com/your-username/Kui-Quiz.git` with the actual URL of your GitHub repository, and update the contact email with your actual email address.
-This README provides a comprehensive overview of your project and will be helpful for users and contributors.